Victory over Japan Day - or VJ Day - was celebrated on 15 August 1945 and it marked the end of World War Two.

 Around 214,000 people were killed in the blasts and Japan was forced to admit defeat.

-Prime Minister Clement Atlee announced two days of national holiday to celebrate VJ Day on 15 and 16 August.
+Britain's Prime Minister, Clement Atlee, announced two days of national holiday to celebrate VJ Day on 15 and 16 August.

 Millions of people from the allied countries took part in parades and street parties.